What are Declarative Sentences: Characteristics, Transformations & Examples

 3. Statement of Fact or Opinion: These sentences provide factual information or state an opinion.

-To illustrate what are declarative sentences, here are 5 declarative sentence examples:
+To illustrate what declarative sentences are, here are 5 declarative sentence examples:

 1. The cat is sleeping on the sofa.